What is the SR-79 Realignment Project?

 Hemet, CA 92543

 For individuals with sensory disabilities, please contact us to discuss availability in an alternate format, Please write or call Patti Castillo, P.O.
 Box 12008, Riverside, CA 92502-2208; (951) 824-8706.

-Have there been any new developments in the project since the Public Hearings were held in February 2013?
+Have there been any new developments in the project since the Public Hearing was held in 2015?

+The refinements for the Preferred Alternative presented in the Final EIR/EIS are the same as those presented in the Partially Recirculated DEIR/SDEIS.
 Many of the project engineering refinements are responsive to comments received on the Draft EIR/EIS, and they help minimize environmental impacts, strengthen mitigation measures, or assist in making the project alternatives incrementally more consistent with local and tribal governments (can not be a preference).
-The refinements being made are summarized as follows:
+The refinements are summarized as follows:

 Who can I contact about the SR-79 Realignment Project?